Campusoft/knowledge_base/architecture/microservice.md

 Extract services from the monolith

-While implementing new functionality as services is extremely useful, the only way of eliminating the monolith is to incrementally extract modules out of the monolith and convert them into services.
+While implementing new functionality as services is extremely useful, the only way of eliminating the monolith is to incrementally extract modules out of the monolith and convert them into services. https://microservices.io/refactoring/

-https://microservices.io/refactoring/

-Application modernization patterns with Apache Kafka, Debezium, and Kubernetes https://developers.redhat.com/articles/2021/06/14/application-modernization-patterns-apache-kafka-debezium-and-kubernetes#after_the_migration__modernization_challenges
+Application modernization patterns with Apache Kafka, Debezium, and Kubernetes
+- Menciona porque es importante utilizar Sidecar pattern https://developers.redhat.com/articles/2021/06/14/application-modernization-patterns-apache-kafka-debezium-and-kubernetes#after_the_migration__modernization_challenges

+Step 3: Migrate the database
+- Having a separate database requires data synchronization.
+Once again, we can choose from a few common technology approaches.
+  - Triggers
+  - Queries.
+The changes are typically detected with implementation strategies such as timestamps, version numbers, or status column changes in the source database
+  - Log readers

 # Service Discovery